How Can Your Savings Account Balance Impact CIBIL Score

 Savings Account Balance Impacts on CIBIL Score

 The credit score is one of the key factors that affect one’s chances of getting approved for a loan.
-It is also one of the first things that lenders check about a borrower after they apply for a Home Loan.
-A credit score is a three-digit number ranging from 300 to 900 that reflects a borrower’s creditworthiness and repayment capacity and the risk involved for a lender in lending money to the loan applicant.
-A high credit score (between 750 and 900) indicates high repayment capacity and minimum risk for the lender.
-Thus, borrowers with a high credit score enjoy quick approval and the best loan terms and conditions.
-A low credit score, on the other hand, makes it difficult for borrowers to avail of a housing loan or a loan of any kind.
+It is a three-digit number ranging from 300 to 900 that reflects your creditworthiness and repayment capacity.
+An excellent credit score (between 750 and 900) indicates high creditworthiness and can increase your chances of availing of a loan at competitive terms and conditions.
+A low credit score, on the other hand, makes it difficult for borrowers to avail of a loan.

 Can an Individual’s Savings Account Balance Affect their CIBIL Score?